tukeras/imnew/README.md

 # imnew
-A step-by-step on which programs you need to start coding.
+A step-by-step on which programs you need to start coding for beginners.